 Do you have a thyroid condition?
-And, if so, were you told to stop eating your beloved Brussels sprouts, broccoli or other cruciferous veggies?
-The good news is you can bring those healthy and delicious superfoods back!
-Before we dive into this controversial topic, let’s start with a few definitions so we are all on the same page:
+And, if so, were you told to stop eating your beloved Brussels sprouts, broccoli, kale or other cruciferous veggies?
+The good news is you can bring those healthy and delicious super-foods back!
+Before we dive into how foods might affect thyroid function, let’s start with a few definitions:

 In the past, practitioners warned patients with hypothyroidism against consuming cruciferous vegetables.
-The fear was that glucosinolate compounds present in these veggies interfered with iodine absorption, leading to goiter formation, which further reduced thyroid gland function.
-However, a decade of both animal and human studies have shown that cruciferous veggies do not negatively impact thyroid function EXCEPT in the case of a documented iodine deficiency.
+The fear was that glucosinolate compounds present in these veggies interfered with iodine absorption.
+As a result, goiter formation occurs, further reducing thyroid gland function.
+However, a decade of both animal and human studies prove cruciferous veggies do not negatively impact thyroid function EXCEPT in the case of a documented iodine deficiency.
 Iodine deficiency was a common cause of hypothyroidism in the 1950’s, but is rare today.

 The Good News:

-Cruciferous vegetables are popular, and for good reason.
+Cruciferous vegetables are popular.
+And for good reason.
 They’re a trend that’s here to stay due to their antioxidant and fiber-rich properties.
-From hormone balance to detoxification, they’re low-calorie superfoods that deserve a place on everyone’s table.
-Based on the research, as long as your iodine levels are sufficient, you are free to enjoy the many benefits of cruciferous veggies without worrying about decreasing thyroid function.
+From hormone balance to detoxification,these low-calorie super-foods belong on everyone’s table.
+Research states as long as iodine levels are sufficient, you are free to enjoy the many benefits of cruciferous veggies without worrying about decreasing thyroid function.

 - Consume the majority of your cruciferous veggies cooked instead of raw.
-Cooking them reduces the glucosinalate content that is largely responsible for the goitrogenic effect.
+Cooking them reduces the glucosinalate content largely responsible for the goitrogenic effect.

-- Limit the amount, initially, especially any that are raw (this includes juicing those vegetables as well).
+- Limit the amount, initially, especially raw (this includes juicing those vegetables).

 - Work on getting more iodine in your diet.
 We recommend getting iodine from plant sources versus iodized salt.
-Options include: kelp, sea veggies, dulse, nori, or kelp sprinkles (which add great flavor to savory dishes).
+Options include: kelp, sea veggies, dulse, nori, or kelp sprinkles.
+These add great flavor to savory dishes.

 - Mcmillan, M., Spinks, E., & Fenwick, G. (1986).
 Preliminary Observations on the Effect of Dietary Brussels Sprouts on Thyroid Function.
 Human Toxicology, 5(1), 15-19.